si-medbif/medbif2022/Bowornpol/Bowornpol.md

 ![](bowornpol.jpg)

 ## Summary
 Bowornpol earned a bachelor's degree in Biotechnology from Thammasat University.
 He is currently pursuing a master's degree in Medical Bioinformatics at Faculty of Medicine Siriraj Hospital, Mahidol University.
 In the fourth year of study at Thammasat  University, He did a senior project about the analysis of functional consequences of SNPs in human ACE2 and TMPRSS2 genes on SARS-CoV-2 susceptibility.
 Biomedicine and Bioinformatics are his areas of interest.
-He's attempting to figure out how to apply these knowledges to solve biological problems.
+He is attempting to figure out how to apply these knowledges to solve biological problems.

 ## Contact Info